Physics allows you to define rigid bodies that can

 Integration with other physics engines, through a layer providing a common API.

-Our best candidate for proving an (alternative) physics engine is Bullet.
+Bullet.
 Very full-featured, e.g. there’s soft body, not only rigid body.

 Full integration with Bullet will require proper translation of Bullet API to C and then to Pascal (as Bullet is in C, it's not readily usable from anything other than C).
 There is a C header for Bullet, see this old Google Code issue and this GitHub issue, but it’s rather minimalistic (only rigid body), although it may be a good start.